dtcarls/fantasy_football_chat_bot/README.md

 On the left under Storage section click Cookies then http://fantasy.espn.com.
 From there you should be able to find your swid and espn_s2 variables and values.

-There is a new option to use a username and password for espn to access private leagues.
+There is a new **Experimental (may not work)** option to use a username and password for espn to access private leagues instead of having to use swid and s2.

 ## Troubleshooting / FAQ